-7 See Annex 1 for a Literature Review.
+&lt;sup>7 See Annex 1 for a Literature Review.

-8 This is true for most MS. However, in countries where ducts are largely present and cost based access is granted on the basis of SMP regulation, infrastructure competition from FTTP and cable is frequently based on that regulated access (e. g. in PT), cp. section 3.
+&lt;sup>8 This is true for most MS. However, in countries where ducts are largely present and cost based access is granted on the basis of SMP regulation, infrastructure competition from FTTP and cable is frequently based on that regulated access (e. g. in PT), cp. section 3.

-9 There might be exceptions.
+&lt;sup>9 There might be exceptions.
 For example, in ES and PT cable networks have been rolled out only relatively recently (early 1990s) by the incumbent and also some alternative cable operators (using duct access as well, cp. footnote 8).

-The cable footprint varies a lot across Europe, ranging from no cable presence in EL, IS and IT to over 95% coverage of households covered in BE, CH, MT and NL.
-With the exception of that latter group of countries showing almost ubiquitous cable footprint, cable coverage in other MS is generally limited to dense urban areas and, to a lesser extent, to some suburban or semi-urban areas.
-There is very little non-urban presence in most countries.
-The strategic focus of incumbents in many MS on NGA rollout in areas where cable is already present has shown that incumbents deploy their NGA networks (VDSL, FTTP) in direct response to competition from the rollout of DOCSIS enabled broadband on cable networks.
+focus of incumbents in many MS on NGA rollout in areas where cable is already present has shown that incumbents deploy their NGA networks (VDSL, FTTP) in direct response to competition from the rollout of DOCSIS enabled broadband on cable networks.
 Moreover, it can be observed that in a number of countries with very high cable coverage, operators prefer rollout of FTTC/VDSL to rollout of FTTP.
 This does not least result from the fact that telco operators need to upgrade quickly in order to keep pace with the offers of cable operators of high bandwidth products.
 Figure 4 depicts a positive correlation across Europe between cable coverage and the maximum coverage provided by either VDSL/FTTC or FTTP.

-Figure 4: NGA coverage provided by cable vs. NGA coverage provided by VDSL/FTTC or FTTP in 2014.10 sharing agreements (e. g.
+Figure 4: NGA coverage provided by cable vs. NGA coverage provided by VDSL/FTTC or FTTP in 2014.

+In a number of countries, independent FTTP network providers also play a role in the degree of infrastructure competition the incumbent faces.
+It has been observed that FTTP rollout is driven considerably by smaller local players which through their infrastructure deployment trigger investment by the incumbent as well (DE, SE) or foster infrastructure sharing agreements (e. g.
 CH).
 In many countries, those players are closely linked to the local utilities and are addressed in section 2.3.4 on investment by municipalities).
 Alternative network providers' FTTP infrastructure deployment has been - similar to the cable footprint - concentrated in dense urban areas where the unit cost of passing homes is much less than in non-urban areas.
 However, infrastructure competition can also lead to rollout in less dense areas, as it has been shown in SE and NL.
-In some countries, for example in NL (alternative operator Reggefiber subsequently acquired by the incumbent operator KPN), in ES (Jazztel,11 one of the largest LLU operator, has deployed an FTTH network with a coverage of approximately 4 million building units), in PT (Vodafone and Optimus, now NOS, after merger with a cable operator) and in FR (Iliad and SFR), independent FTTP providers played a significant role in the deployment of FTTP.
+In some countries, for example in NL (alternative operator Reggefiber subsequently acquired by the incumbent operator KPN), in ES (Jazztel, one of the largest LLU operator, has deployed an FTTH network with a coverage of approximately 4 million building units), in PT (Vodafone and Optimus, now NOS, after merger with a cable operator) and in FR (Iliad and SFR), independent FTTP providers played a significant role in the deployment of FTTP.
 In most cases, FTTP coverage does currently not exceed cable coverage.